mpv-player/mpv/DOCS/man/vo.rst

         clear
             Drop all frames in the frame queue.

     This also supports many of the suboptions the ``opengl`` VO has.
-Runs ``mpv --vo=opengl-cb:help`` for a list.
+Run ``mpv --vo=opengl-cb:help`` for a list.

     This also supports the ``vo_cmdline`` command.